 The events of the past 18 months have led to many changes in banking.
 Webinar participants agreed that the use of digital services has increased significantly, as has the range of services offered – not all of them expected before the pandemic.
 This has brought with it higher levels of customer onboarding and verification services.

 As highlighted during the webinar, a study by McKinsey suggests that companies are now seven years ahead in digital transformation due to the pandemic.
-As an evidence of this remarkable adoption, IDnow shared that it has experienced a growth of up to 1,000% in the demand of verifications.
+As evidence of this remarkable adoption, IDnow shared that it has experienced a growth of up to 1,000% in the demand of verifications.

 Rise in financial crime

 Both unfortunately and unsurprisingly, the rise in digitalization has been accompanied by an increase in financial crime.
 At IDnow, we have seen overall fraud increases of around 250% – and a 180% rise in document fraud.

 James Sullivan, Chief Operating Officer at Ziglu, also agreed and shared his experience at his organization.
 James explained how over the past 12 months, they have seen an increase in fraud.
 This includes a significant rise in impersonation fraud, money mule activities, and scams.
 The lack of digital IDs in the UK is undoubtedly a contributing factor.

 Building trust is vital for banks